dharmamitra/dharmamitra-guides/README.md

 ## About Dharmamitra

-**[Dharmamitra](https://dharmamitra.org)** is a meta‑platform that bundles state‑of‑the‑art NLP, OCR and information‑retrieval components for scholars working with the Ancient Asian languages Sanskrit, Pāli, Classical Chinese, and Tibetan.
-Each tool can be used stand‑alone or orchestrated as part of a full research pipeline—from raw page scans to bilingual, semantically searchable corpora.

-The project grew out of the original *BuddhaNexus* stack (2014‑2024) and has since been completely refactored for scalability, open licensing, and transparent citation.
-All code in this organisation is released under permissive licenses, and every dataset is either public‑domain or Creative Commons.
+**[Dharmamitra](https://dharmamitra.org)** is a meta‑platform that bundles state‑of‑the‑art NLP, OCR, information‑retrieval, and intertextuality exploration components for anybody working with the Ancient Asian languages Sanskrit, Pāli, Classical Chinese, and Tibetan.
+All code in this organisation is released under permissive licenses, and we provide large datasets in either public‑domain or under Creative Commons licensing.

 ---